yast/yast.github.io/_posts/2022-12-02-d-installer-needs-you.md

 all previous content in the chosen disk**.
 You have been warned. :wink:

 Another relevant improvement is the ability to properly configure the boot loader on AArch64 systems.
-Previous prototypes messed up the selection of Grub-related packages on non-x86 systems, but now D-Installer is more capable of handling different hardware architectures.
+Previous prototypes messed up the selection of GRUB-related packages on non-x86 systems, but now D-Installer is more capable of handling different hardware architectures.
 At the YaST Team we don't have that many different Aarch64 systems at hand, so we would really appreciate any help testing whether this works consistently.
 You can do it by grabbing the `aarch64` version of the